Two-lifetime kendoka, supported by the Kendo World magazine team present to you the kendo opportunity of a lifetime:

 After lunch it’s a 30-minute Kendo Tour bus ride along the stunning coastline to Yaizu City.
 Here we will visit the 2nd largest freezer in the northern hemisphere - yes, freezer!
 Here you will understand what all the fuss is about when it comes to tuna as a delicacy, with some fish costing $50,000!).
 Some tasting will be offered.

-It's back to the hotel for a rest.
+It's off to our next hotel for a rest.
 Then at 6pm we leave for Inoue Dojo (Chionkenshukan), home of the late Hanshi 8-dan Inoue Yoshihiko-sensei.
 Keiko starts at 7pm with kata practice and then free keiko from 8pm to 9pm.
 Chionkenshukan is a small but very active machi dojo.
 Graham, one of the organizers of the Kendo Tour, is a member.

 The late Hanshi 8-dan Inoue Yoshihiko-sensei